-When you wake your Mac up from sleep, you might find that it disconnects from Wi-fi.
+When you wake your Mac up from sleep, you might find that it disconnects from the wifi.
 Re-joining a network every time you wake up your Mac is one irritating thing.
-This usually happens when you’ve connected your Mac to other Wifi networks in the past.
+This usually happens when you’ve connected your Mac to other wifi networks in the past.

-Step 5: Click on anything inside the Preferred Networks panel.
-Then, press Command+A to select all and then hit the minus [-] option beneath the panel to remove all Wi-Fi Networks.
+Step #4.
+Click on anything inside the Preferred Networks panel.
+Then, press Command+A to select all and then hit the minus [-] option beneath the panel to remove all Wi-Fi Networks → Press Okay.

-Step 8: Click on the Locations pull-down and then click on Edit Locations.
+Step #5.
+Click on the Locations pull-down menu and then click on Edit Locations.

-Step 9: Hit [+] plus sign to add network location and type in any name.
+Step #6.
+Hit [+] plus sign to add network location and type in any name → Click on Done.